matrix-io/matrix-documentation/docs/matrix-os/reference/computer-vision.md

 ### basic algorithms
 `face` - triggers when it sees a face shape

-`fist` - gesture recognition for a closed fist

-`palm` - gesture recognition for an open palm

 ### `options`
 `refresh` - how many seconds before restarting the detection, default: 3